The Fifth Seal of Revelation: Souls Under the Altar and the Coming Storm of Persecution

 (Verse 9) The only One worthy to open the scroll unbinds the fifth seal of Revelation.

 I’ve often heard the question posed, “Where do Christians go when they die?”
 The Bible refers to death of Christians as “falling asleep.”
 Because the first death is temporary.
-It is followed by everlasting life.
+It is followed by the resurrection and then everlasting life.

 We know that there is a place in heaven where the soul will reside until Christ returns to gather His church to himself.
 At that point, the entire church body of believers, both asleep and alive, will be gathered to Christ.
-They will be with Him forever.
+They will be with Him forever (1 Thessalonians 4:17).

 The Bible teaches us that their is order in all of God’s work.
 God has a time and season, and a purpose and reason for all things.
 This is certainly the case with the souls that John sees under the altar.

-As John’s vision turns momentarily to heaven, He’s witnessing the effects of what is currently happening on earth in the terrible tribulation.
+As John’s vision turns momentarily to heaven, He’s witnessing the effects of what is currently happening on earth under God’s judgment.

 First thing we know about these souls is that they stood up for the word of God.
 The second thing we know is that they died for their belief in God and His Son.

-How are they different from the rest of the believing souls?
+How are they different from the rest of the believing souls taken in the rapture?
 Great question!
 Let’s explore.

 How to Avoid Being a Part of the Fifth Seal of Revelation